Canine follicular dysplasia: Follicular lipidosis

-Follicular lipidosis is a type of follicular dysplasia found in the Rottweiler.
+Follicular lipidosis is a type of follicular dysplasia found in the Rottweiler and other red point dogs.
 It usually occurs before the age of nine months and involves loss of some of the mahogany or red hair of the face and feet.
 It is caused by lipid invasion of the hair follicle cells.

 Color dilution alopecia

 Color dilution alopecia is caused by a dilution gene affecting eumelanin.
 It is an inherited type of follicular dysplasia.
 It most commonly affects dogs with blue or fawn coats, which are dilutions of black and brown, respectively Dilution is caused by irregularities in melanin transfer and storage.
 Melanosomes may clump within melanocytes of the skin and hair follicles, causing the hair shafts to easily fracture.
 Signs of color dilution alopecia include hair loss and recurrent skin infection on the back.
 It can involve the whole body.
 The condition starts between the ages of six months and two years, depending on the degree of dilution.
 Early hair loss occurs due to hair breakage, making it similar to structural follicular alopecia.
 It is important to treat the skin infections, and etretinate has been used to treat the hair loss.

 In several dog breeds but also in mongrels, dogs with the predisposition due to their coat genetics with the MLPH gene (melanophilin) suffer from colour dilution alopecia (CDA).
 Interestingly in Great Danes and Weimaraners there are usually no problems due to the dilution gene.
 The reasons for this are not yet known.